Neural Score Matching for High-Dimensional Causal Inference: A FEW NOTES ABOUT COMPUTATIONAL COMPLEXITIES OF BOUNDS

 \section{A FEW NOTES ABOUT COMPUTATIONAL COMPLEXITIES OF BOUNDS}

-\paragraph{Computational complexity of bounds in Proposition \ref{th:wass_and_mmd}}{Denoting $N := \max\{N_t,N_c\}$, the computational complexity of the linear MMD estimator is in $\mathcal{O}(ND)$, and the computational complexity of the the Wasserstein distance estimator is in $\mathcal{O}(N^2D + N^3 \log N + N^3 \log D )$ when using the auction algorithm \citepMain{peyre2020computational, Bertsekas98networkoptimization}.
-As a result, assuming the balancing score is of dimension $d << D$ and that we have already computed to the ground-truth balancing scores, these complexities can be decreased to $\mathcal{O}(Nd + Dd^2)$ and $\mathcal{O}(N^2d + N^3 \log N + N^3 \log d + Dd^2)$, respectively, as the computation of the singular value decomposition has a complexity $\mathcal{O}(Dd^2)$ \citepMain{Vasudevan2017AHS}.
-If we must further compute the balancing scores, we increase computational complexity by a term $\mathcal{O}(NDd)$ due to the additional matrix multiplication operations.
-When $D \sim N$, this does not change the usefulness of dimensionality reduction for computational complexity.
-These results assume that covariates and balancing scores are bounded in expectation.
-We refer to the following paragraph for a more general discussion about the computational complexity of the Wasserstein distance.}
+\paragraph{Computational complexity of bounds in Proposition \ref{th:wass_and_mmd}}{Denoting $N := N_t + N_c$, the computational complexity of the linear MMD estimator is in $\mathcal{O}(ND)$, and the computational complexity of the the Wasserstein distance estimator is in $\mathcal{O}(N^2D + N^3 \log N + N^3 \log D )$ when using the auction algorithm \citepMain{peyre2020computational, Bertsekas98networkoptimization}, assuming that covariates and balancing scores have bounded second-order moments; we refer to the paragraph below on ``Computational complexity of Wasserstein distance''.
+As a result, assuming that the balancing score is of dimension $d << D$ and that we have already computed the ground-truth balancing scores, these complexities can be decreased to $\mathcal{O}(Nd)$ and $\mathcal{O}(N^2d + N^3 \log N + N^3 \log d)$, respectively.
+Thus, if we assume $d << D \sim N$, there is a clear decrease of the complexity for the linear MMD.
+The decrease is less stark for the Wasserstein distance, as the dominant $N^3 \log N$ term is untouched; however other terms are clearly decreased.